xhh6fb/ds4320-project-2/README.md

 ### Domain

 This project lives in the domain of sports analytics, specifically NFL player performance modeling.
 Sports analytics uses historical game and player data to answer questions about prediction, evaluation, and strategy.
 Within that domain, quarterback performance is one of the most studied topics because passing production often drives offensive success.
 The project uses public NFL data to construct player-week documents that combine historical performance, recent form, opponent context, and scheduling context into a structure suitable for modeling.
-The goal is not just to describe what happened, but to use pregame information to estimate what is likely to happen next.
+The goal is to both describe what happened and to use pregame information to estimate what is likely to happen next.

 ### Background Reading